JAlcocerT/JAlcocerT/content/blog/dev-micro-saas.md

 Its all about that straight to the point landing.

+> From this meeting/post: *No tiene q aer la mejor solucion tecnica, pero la q arregle el pain point.*

+> > lets just make the very clear landing that improves the status of  SlubneChwile

 And what is so complicated to create one, even when we have: https://github.com/firecrawl/open-lovable?tab=readme-ov-file

 **Intro**